Trivivium/devops-2k20/CHOICES.md

 automatically handles everything without any critical downtime.

 ## Monitoring: Prometheus & Grafana
+We chose Prometheus as the primary monitoring tool and Grafana for data visualization.
+No one from the team had a lot of experience working with monitoring tools.
+It meant that no one had expectations or any preference regarding choosing the monitoring tool.
+Taking a look at [Prometheus's comparison to alternatives](https://prometheus.io/docs/introduction/comparison/) (even though it should be taken with a grain of salt as they made the comparison themself) it made it clear that it did fit into the setup because Prometheus is designed to monitor targets as in servers, containers and the like.

+Also, supporting active monitoring by periodically scrap our application by pulling data from this target.
+A pull-based system enables us to rate control in which it will pull the data.
+With a push-based system we may have the risk of sending too much data towards our server and in worst case crash it.

+To set up Prometheus and Grafana is just a matter of creating docker containers.

+### Evaluation

+In our case, it must integrate well into our current setup, and it is well-supported.
+That is, there is some kind of official library for the tool that we want to use, and it is actively maintained.
+[Prometheus has an official GitHub repository for .NET](https://github.com/prometheus-net/prometheus-net) with examples of getting started which fits with our criteria.
+Alternatives like Graphite there is no official GitHub repository, and a [simple search on Github](https://github.com/search?q=graphite+.net) reveals it.
+It also the fact that if the community is large enough there is a possibility of finding a solution to your problem in a short amount of time.

 ## Logging: ELK

+We chose Elasticsearch, Logstash and Kibana (ELK stack) as logging tools.
+Firstly, it enables us to do modern, scalable and user-friendly logging, and it is also one of the most popular choices at the moment.
+Because it promotes centralized logging we chose to set up the ELK stack on another droplet, and the fact that Elasticsearch requires a larger amount of memory.

+To setup the ELK stack is just a matter of creating docker containers.

+### Evaluation
+As we prioritize ease of integration of the toolset that we choose, it felt that the ELK stack was the right choice.
+We tried to look for alternatives to avoid making the easy choice of choosing the most popular one.
+We had a look at [LogDNA](https://logdna.com) that is Elasticsearch and Kibana combined.
+It also supports containerized environments even though they suggest using Kubernetes with their product.
+We want to ensure that libraries used for this product are well-supported and maintained for .NET.
+We found a Git Repository named [RedBear.LogDNA](https://github.com/RedBearSys/RedBear.LogDNA) where a library resides for connecting to logDNA from .NET.
+Studying the issues that were made did make the choice easy for us as some issues stated that the library leads to system failure was not something that we wanted to work with.
+Furthermore, it should be simple to acquire help which did not look like to be the case.

 ## Integration tests: Python3.8
 We wanted to test the API used by the simulator to make sure that this would